pmichaillat/economic-slack/README.md

-# Economic Slack (ECON 2800): Course Portal
+# Economic Slack: Portal

-This repository is the course portal for the Fall 2022 instance of Economic Slack (ECON 2800) at [Brown University](https://www.brown.edu).
+This repository is the portal for the course "Economic Slack" at [Brown University](https://www.brown.edu).
 The course is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
 The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage

-The course is hosted at https://pascalmichaillat.org/c2/.
+The course material is hosted at https://pascalmichaillat.org/c2/.

 ## Course overview